swcarpentry/shell-novice/00-intro.md

 there is usually a program in between called a [command shell](../../gloss.html#shell).
 What the user types goes into the shell;
 it figures out what commands to run and orders the computer to execute them.
+Note, the reason why the shell is called *the shell*: it encloses the operating system in order to hide it's complexity and make it simple to interact with.

 A shell is a program like any other.
 What's special about it is that its job is to run other programs